CollectionsForest Grove Campus Library

 - Master of Science in Psychology

-The Library has a collection of more than 2,000 videos (VHS and DVD) that may be borrowed for five days.
+The Library has a collection of more than 2,000 videos (VHS and DVD) that may be borrowed for six days.
 These videos and DVDs support the current curriculum of the University.

 The video collection is cataloged with Library of Congress call numbers.
 The video collection also circulates to other libraries via Interlibrary Services (ILL) and Summit.